 S.R.
-951 (Collier Boulevard) - Shared Use Path Design Options
+951 (Collier Boulevard) - Shared Use Path Design Alternatives

 Multiple design concepts were developed and presented to the public through an online survey.
 Each concept provided varying approaches to the different modes of transportation that meet current design standards, providing facilities for pedestrians and bicyclists while minimizing impacts to environmentally sensitive lands.
+The following alternatives are graphically depicted in the following figures.